Skip to main content.

 (On Macs, you'll see a key when it prompts for the password.
 Enter your personal access token.
 You won't see any typing -- that's a security feature.
 Just enter your token and hit enter.)

-This should create a directory with the repository in the current directory, i.e., you should now see a directory with the name something like intro-to-git-and-github-fundamentals-username.
+This should create a directory with the repository in the current directory, i.e., you should now see a directory with the name something like git-started--username.
 Within that directory is your repository.
-(What Unix commands should you use to check that this is the case.)
+(What Unix commands should you use to check that this is the case?)

 If you see an error about needing an access token, go back and create a personal access token.